noircissant.com. All rights reserved.

 One question, why hasn’t Apple included this god sent feature in their iPhone already?
 Two is better than one in so many ways.
 With the Dual-SIM capability, there will be no need of carrying two devices or having to change the Sim card now and then when you need to use your other Sim card.

 The wireless Airpods was something great.
 How we wish Apple could take the wireless business to the next step like the rivals, Samsung.
 Why not introduce the wireless charging capability on the iPhone?
 The lesser the wires the better the experience.

 Talking of charging, we really need the fast charge capability too.
 With just 15 minutes of plugging in our chargers, we’ll have enough battery juice to run our iPhones for up to 7 hours like the Google Pixel and many of the vast android community of brands.

 One best thing about iPhone, it’s their internal storage.
-Example; there’s a whooping 256GB of internal storage in the iPhone 7 and 7 Plus.
+Example; there’s a whopping 256GB of internal storage in the iPhone 7 and 7 Plus.
 And for that, we are grateful.
 But for other models with 16/32GB, this is merely enough to support all of our 4k videos and other rich media contents.
 If we see a slot for an SD card in your next version of iPhone, we’ll deeply appreciate.
 Most of our problems will be solved like data transfer and we’d store more content.
 With the latest technological advances on storage media, we’ll pay less for a higher storage capacity.
-Also, android guys won’t have a thing to pick on us.
+Also, Android guys won’t have a thing to pick on us.